omelancon/javascript-1/README.md

 (foo) => foo ? bar : baz
 ```

-## Prefer Tenary Expression Over || and &&
+## Prefer Ternary Expression Over || and &&
-Prefer the usage of tenary expression where you are explicit of the else condition.
+Prefer the usage of ternary expression where you are explicit of the else condition.
 ``` javascript
 // ok
 (foo) => foo && bar || 0